TiantianLiu-TTL/TiantianLiu-TTL.github.io/_pages/about.md

   - /about.html
 ---

 I am an assistant professor in the Department of Computer Science, Aalborg University.
 I obtained the Ph.D. degree from Aalborg University (Department of Computer Science) in 2022 (advised by Prof. [Hua Lu](https://luhua.ruc.dk/)).
 My research generally concerns graph search, spatial database, data management, and data science.
-Recently, I have been working on Queries for Indoor Location-based Services (LBSs).
-My current work focuses on AI-based approaches for search on large graphs.
+Recently, I have been working on data analysis related to moving-object mobility.

 News
 ===